 Here's what it looks like all finished:

-If you are interested in downloading the journal pages I created you can find them here:
+If you are interested in using the journal pages I created you can find them here: